iremeyiokur/COVID-19-Preventions-Control-System/README.md

-# COVID-19-Preventions-Control-System and Unconstrained Face-mask and Face-hand Datasets #
+# Unconstrained Face Mask \& Face Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19 #

 This is the GitHub repository of our work on the COVID-19 preventions control system to avoid transmission of the disease.
 Recently, The COVID-19 pandemic has affected the world since the beginning of 2020 and it still continues to affect our daily life.
 In this work, we investigated the most crucial COVID-19 preventions that are wearing a proper face mask, avoid touching the face with unsterilized hands, and keeping the social distance from others.
 For this purpose, we proposed a comprehensive prevention control system using deep CNN models.
 In proposed system, we trained face mask detection and face-hand interaction detection models using well-known deep CNN models.
 Further, we proposed an estimated geometrics-based distance controlling algorithm.